How to buy shares online

 Are stocks for you?

-Step 3: Open a broker account and deposit money
+Open an investment account and deposit money

 Funding your account